What to do if you've been offered special or supplementary assessment.

 Special assessment (including special exams)

 Special assessment (which may be a special exam) is awarded as a special consideration outcome.
+It may also be provided as an outcome of technical consideration for online assessment.
 You will know if you have been offered special assessment as:

 - This will be stated in the email that advises you of your special consideration application outcome, and